Updated: October 3, 2021

 We were surprised when we saw how much work was needed in order to bring this public life back.
 All but a few towns we visited had lost the natural connections that once defined them – eroded by decades, perhaps even a century, of decisions to foster the automobile and big-box sprawl.
 Finding thriving, neighborly small towns with ample social life on their sidewalks was harder to do than we had imagined.
 Luckily, we did find and learn from some truly wonderful examples of small-town social life, and it is these glimmers of hope that can lay the foundation for new attention to public spaces in smaller communities.

-We have boiled down what we learned during our travels to four core strategies that any town can implement:
+We have boiled down what we learned during our travels to five core strategies that any town can implement:

 1. Be Aware of the Impacts of Major Intersections, Narrow Sidewalks, and Overly Wide Streets.